 (The reader is warned to remember that $u_j$ is not properly speaking a row, but two: it is a $2\times(4k(j)-4)$ matrix and $0$ in the upper right corner of $\mathbb X_j$ is the $2\times 2$ zero matrix.)
 Then \cite[Proposition 3.4]{BMS} informs us that the linearization of $ $ is the matrix

 To conclude,

-Here we should again remember that the only condition required is that $b- $ is invertible, so, since $ $ is selfadjoint, the requirement that $\Im b>0$ will do.
+Here we should again remember that the only condition required is that $b- $ is invertible, so, since $ $ is self-adjoint, the requirement that $\Im b>0$ will do.

-In order to apply the iteration procedure form \cite{BMS}, we only need now to split $\mathbb L_P$ into a sum in which elements coming from one algebra are grouped in one matrix.
-Since selfadjointness is preserved by this procedure, the subordination result of \cite{BMS} applies.
+In order to apply the iteration procedure from \cite{BMS}, we only need now to split $\mathbb L_P$ into a sum in which elements coming from one algebra are grouped in one matrix.
+Since self-adjointness is preserved by this procedure, the subordination result of \cite{BMS} applies.